 The Washington, D.C.
 Church of Jesus Christ of Latter-Day Saints, also known as the Mormon Temple, is open to all during the Christmas season.
 This impressive church and its surrounding grounds shine brightly with more than 450,000 sparkling Christmas lights.
 Each night, a different local musical group performs a live concert in a state-of-the-art theater.
-All events are free!
 Visitors are welcome to explore the Washington, D.C.
-Mormon Temple grounds and the Visitor Center and see a live outdoor nativity scene, an indoor exhibit of international nativity scenes and a selection of Christmas films.
+Mormon Temple grounds and the Visitor Center and check out the live outdoor nativity scene, an indoor exhibit of international nativity scenes and a selection of Christmas films.

 About the Church of Jesus Christ of Latter-Day Saints